 Using Calls Options to Protect Stocks

-A call option can be sold “against” a stock position.
-This reduces stock risk by lowering the basis, or cost, of the stock position each time a call option is sold.
+When a call option is sold “against” a stock position, it reduces stock risk by lowering the basis, or cost, of the stock position each time a call option is sold.

-For example, if you bought a stock for $50, and sold a $1.00 call option against it, your basis in the stock would theoretically be $49.
+For example, if you bought a stock for $50, and sold a $1.00 call option against it, your basis in the overall position would theoretically be $49.

-Let’s say the call option was out of the money and it didn’t get exercised.
-This allowed you to sell call options two more times at $1 each.
-At this point, your stock cost would theoretically be $47.
+Let’s say the call option was out of the money, however, and it didn’t get exercised.
+This allows you to sell more call options at $1 each in a following month.
+At this point, your stock cost would theoretically be $48.